pepe2212/GameEvent/README.md

 	@Consider:
 	A)In case you have downloaded it from the site, unzip the folder and rename the folder to a shorter name, this is to avoid to get an error due to the longer name of the folder.
 	B)In case you use the Kakfa folder provided in this repository, you don't need to unzip and rename the name of the folder.

-	1.2)Then, access to the bin/windows folder and run the next commands to start the next instances:
+	C)In both cases, place the Kafka folder to a C disk level 1.2)Then, access to the bin/windows folder and run the next commands to start the next instances:
 Zookeper:
 zookeeper-server-start.bat ..\..\config\zookeeper.properties